EgosOwn/onionr/onionr/communicator/README.md

 * Finding new peers
 * Uploading blocks
 * Downloading blocks
-* Daemon maintnence/housekeeping
+* Daemon maintenance/housekeeping

 ## Files

 * \_\_init\_\_.py: Contains the main communicator code.
 Inits and launches the communicator and sets up the timers
 * peeraction.py: contains a function to send commands to remote peers
 * bootstrappers.py: adds peers from the bootstrap list to the communicator to try to connect to them
-* onlinepers: management of the online peer pool for the communicator
+* onlinepeers: management of the online peer pool for the communicator